Looking Back on Second Quarter Operational Results for our Fiscal Year Ending March 2015 (consolidated).

 Golf product business struggled with intense competition, while brand saturation of running products, which is our main pillar for revenue, lead to expansion in sales, contributing greatly to operating performance.

 As for China, though income fell due to business restructuring, profits and losses improved greatly.

 Our Efforts for Future Growth

-Forecasts of full-year results for the financial year ending March 2014
+Forecasts of full-year results for financial year ending March 2015

-Based on our performance up to the second quarter as well as our current business condition, revisions have been made to our full-year operating results for financial year ending March 2014 as follows:
+Observing the second quarter operating results as well as indications from our current business condition, full-year operational forecasts for fiscal year ending March 2015 have been revised as follows.

 Net income 3.4 billion Yen

 The main factors for this forecast revision is for the stagnant sales of sporting goods in the mid to high price range, increase in purchasing costs due to the weaker Yen, and on top of the above issues within Japan, there was also decline in sales in the global golf products market influenced by intensified price wars.